Attraction-Repulsion Spectrum in Neighbor Embeddings

-Our treatment provides a unified perspective on several well-known NE algorithms that have scalable implementations and that have been shown to successfully embed datasets such as MNIST without coarse-graining the $k$NN graph.
-Methods based on coarse-graining, such as e.g. PHATE \citep{moon2019visualizing} or latent variable NE method in \citet{saul2020tractable} may behave differently.
+Our treatment provides a unified perspective on several well-known NE algorithms that have scalable implementations and that have been shown to successfully embed data sets such as MNIST without coarse-graining the $k$NN graph.
+Methods based on coarse-graining, such as PHATE \citep{moon2019visualizing} or latent variable NE method in \citet{saul2020tractable} may behave differently.
 We believe that our treatment may allow to position other NE algorithms on the same spectrum.
-For example, a recently suggested TriMap algorithm \citep{amid2019trimap}, which uses negative sampling similar to UMAP, appears to have stronger attractive forces than UMAP (cf. Figure 5 in the original paper), with some TriMap embeddings, e.g. of the Fashion MNIST dataset, looking similar to the ForceAtlas2 embeddings shown in our work.
+For example, a recently suggested TriMap algorithm \citep{amid2019trimap}, which uses negative sampling similar to UMAP, appears to have stronger attractive forces than UMAP (cf. Figure 5 in the original paper), with some TriMap embeddings, e.g. of the Fashion MNIST data set, looking similar to the ForceAtlas2 embeddings shown in our work.
 It remains for future work to investigate if and how some of the more recent NE algorithms based on negative sampling fit on the attraction-repulsion spectrum.
-This includes e.g. the IHVD \citep{minch2020gpu} and the MDE \citep{agrawal2021minimum} algorithms.
+This includes, for example, IHVD \citep{minch2020gpu} and MDE \citep{agrawal2021minimum}.
 The latter work developed a flexible NE framework that can combine various attractive and repulsive forces optimized using negative sampling, with the quadratic constraint of Laplacian eigenmaps, resulting in a rich family of embeddings.

 We argue that negative sampling \citep{mikolov2013distributed}, used by LargeVis/UMAP, strongly lowers the effective repulsion, compared to the stated cross-entropy loss function.
 In a follow-up work, \citet{damrich2021umap} have developed a more formal analysis of negative sampling in UMAP and confirmed our findings.